josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 its sort of obvious what this is at this point, and really this looks a lot like preventing discovery. legally soeaking.

 idk maybe you guys have a specialist; not my area.

+---

+personally im surprised we havent nudged british transport police out of their office to discuss vagrancy law.